MicrosoftDocs/VBA-Docs/api/Excel.Series.InvertColorIndex.md

 ## Remarks

 The  **InvertColorIndex** property enables you to set the fill color for negative data points as a color index value from 0 to 56.
-For more information about color index values, see[Adding Color to Excel 2007 Worksheets by Using the ColorIndex Property](https://msdn.microsoft.com/en-us/library/cc296089.aspx).
+For more information about color index values, see [Adding Color to Excel 2007 Worksheets by Using the ColorIndex Property](https://msdn.microsoft.com/library/cc296089.aspx).
 Instead of using the  **InvertColorIndex** property, you can use the **[InvertColor](Excel.Series.InvertColor.md)** property, which enables you to set the color as a specific numeric, hexadecimal, octal, or RGB color value.

 For the  **InvertColorIndex** property to have an effect, the **[InvertIfNegative](Excel.Series.InvertIfNegative.md)** property of the **Series** object must also be set to **True** .